Note : This visa is valid across all UAE emirates, namely Dubai, Abu Dhabi, Ajman, Sharjah, Fujairah, Ras Al Khaimah and Umm Al Quwain

 While Applying for the Dubai Visa Application Keep following document ready.

-Each applicant must provide a clear color photograph of themselves.
+1 Photograph each applicant needs to submit a clear color photograph of themselves.
 Black and white photographs will not be accepted.

 Must Have